Significant-Gravitas/AutoGPT/CONTRIBUTING.md

 Right now we will not be accepting any Contributions that add non-essential commands to Auto-GPT.

 However, you absolutely can still add these commands to Auto-GPT in the form of plugins.
 Please check out this [template](https://github.com/Significant-Gravitas/Auto-GPT-Plugin-Template).
-> Please note that the plugins framework has still not been finalized just yet, but stay tuned.
+> ⚠️ Plugin support is expected to ship within the week.
 You can follow PR #757 for more updates!

 ## Getting Started